Lars554/larstube/README.md

 more updates like mac support come later

-if you have new ideas go to to the issues tab and say it there
+if you have new ideas go to to the issues tab and say it there whit the label enhancement

 have fun